dikamsiyoung/8051-microcontroller/README.md

 # 8051 Microcontroller INOUT
-This code takes in an input and displays it on the Intel 8051 micro-controller output display unit.
+This code takes in an input and displays it on the Intel 8051 micro-controller display unit.